alemar11/ios-watchos-tvos-macos-resources/README.md

 * [TwitterCover](https://github.com/cyndibaby905/TwitterCover) - TwitterCover is a parallax top view with real time blur effect to any UIScrollView, inspired by Twitter for iOS.

 ####🔸 *Swift*
+* [ColorDebugView](https://github.com/jonhull/ColorDebugView) - Simple NS/UIView which can be used to quickly get a view on the screen when roughing out layouts/animations.
 * [Shimmer](https://github.com/facebook/Shimmer)
 * [SingleLineShakeAnimation](https://github.com/haaakon/SingleLineShakeAnimation) - Shake a view with a single line of code with a non-intrusive extension for UIView, with good support for accessability, written in Swift.
 * [Twinkle](https://github.com/piemonte/Twinkle) - Twinkle is a Swift and easy way to make any UIView in your iOS app twinkle.